edimuj/cordova-plugin-audioinput/README.md

     // -VOICE_RECOGNITION - Tuned for voice recognition if available (Android only)
     audioSourceType: audioinput.AUDIOSOURCE_TYPE.DEFAULT,

+	// If you have your own error handler, you can set a callback to your function
+	// using the onError parameter.
+The callback function will be called with a single string parameter
+	// that contains the error message.
+	onError: undefined,

     // Optionally specifies a file://...
 URL to which the audio should be saved.
     // If this is set, then no audioinput events will be raised during recording.
     // When stop is called, a single audioinputfinished event will be raised, with